 Why you should buy this: It’s simply the best picture quality you can get for the price.

 Who it’s for: Gamers and film buffs who want outstanding picture quality and don’t mind digging into a few settings menus to get it.

 Why we picked the TCL 6-Series:

-The 6-Series supports the three main flavors of HDR: HDR10, Dolby Vision, and HLG.
+With Dolby Vision, HDR10, and HLG support, plus a THX-certified game mode, the 6-Series has you covered for every kind of streaming video and every kind of gaming.
 It’s also Dolby Atmos-capable.
 This isn’t a big deal in terms of the sound the TV produces — like most TVs, the 6-Series is not equipped with home theater-caliber audio — but it is a big deal if you plan to connect the 6-Series to a Dolby Atmos A/V receiver or soundbar.
 Either of these add-ons will dramatically improve your audio when watching content with Dolby Atmos sound support.